-3.6 Hypotheses
+4.6 Hypotheses

-Before running the experiments, we had pre-registered four primary hypotheses and two secondary hypotheses.8 The primary hypotheses concern treatment effects (derived from the game-theoretic equilibrium analysis); the secondary hypotheses concern expected correlations between individual traits and behavior.
+Before running the experiments, we had pre-registered four primary hypotheses and two secondary hypotheses.
+The primary hypotheses concern treatment effects (derived from the game-theoretic equilibrium analysis); the secondary hypotheses concern expected correlations between individual traits and behavior.

 Let us begin with the primary hypotheses about treatment T-OnePlayer.
-In the baseline setting, T-Baseline, Defection is the unique equilibrium.
-In contrast, in the setting without strategic interaction, T-OnePlayer, Cooperation is the unique equilibrium.
+In the baseline setting, T-Baseline, Defection (i.e., contributing zero) is the unique equilibrium.
+In contrast, in the setting without strategic interaction, T-OnePlayer, Cooperation (i.e., contributing z) is the unique equilibrium.
 Hence, we predict: